Back in the High Life: The Lord-Alge brothers' involvement and Unique sessions

-Session keyboard player Robbie Kilgore told Winwood and Titelman that he knew three talented brothers who engineered at a nearby studio with a wide selection of synthesisers: Chris, Jeff and Tom Lord-Alge at Unique Recording Studios.
+Session keyboard player Robbie Kilgore told Winwood and Titelman that he knew three talented brothers who engineered at a nearby studio with a wide selection of synthesisers: the brothers Chris, Jeff and Tom Lord-Alge at Unique Recording Studios.
 Kilgore took Titelman to Unique, where they discovered that the studio also had an SSL 4000E mixer just like Winwood's at Netherturkdonic, so Titelman moved the project there in early November 1985.
 Titelman was immediately impressed by the speed of Chris Lord-Alge.
 Winwood was delighted with all the choices of synthesiser, playing on them during all-night jam sessions in which he invited any interested musicians to join him.
 In the end, he stuck with a few favourite keyboards, including the familiar Hammond B3, a Minimoog, a Yamaha DX7, and a Roland Juno-60.